moveit/moveit.ros.org/_posts/2021-11-24-sprint-report-2.md

 The base homepage of the tutorials for MoveIt 2 has changed this sprint from [http:://moveit2_tutorials.picknik.ai](https://moveit.picknik.ai) to [https://moveit.picknik.ai](https://moveit.picknik.ai).
 The reason for the URL change is that it is a GitHub page and you cannot get an SSL certificate for pages with an underscore in the name.

-Secondly, the tutorials now follow the pattern of the [offical ROS 2 docs](https://docs.ros.org/en/foxy/index.html) in that they are deployed from multiple branches for the various ROS repos.
+Secondly, the tutorials now follow the pattern of the [official ROS 2 docs](https://docs.ros.org/en/foxy/index.html) in that they are deployed from multiple branches for the various ROS repos.

 Currently, the Foxy version is the most up-to-date and tested version of the tutorials.
 We look forward to having a well-tested Galactic version of the tutorials ready soon.